-This university founded in 1968 is believed to be one of the biggest research centers in the country.
+This University of Tromsø founded in 1968 is believed to be one of the biggest research centers in the country.
 Research projects carried out here are linked with the following areas: space science and fishery science, linguistics, biotechnology, telemedicine, and epidemiology.
-The achievements in terms of researches and science lead to the official recognition of the university as an international research center.
+The achievements in terms of research and science lead to the official recognition of the university as an international research center.

 Throughout its history, the University merged with several other higher educational institutions thus adding campuses to the complex.
 Today, it has campuses in Alta, Kirkenes, and Hammerfest.
 The main campus is located in Tromso.

-A wide range of education programs in the areas of health, science, technology, education, social sciences, humanities, fine arts, economics, fishery, bioscience ad law makes the university a good choice for applicants with different backgrounds, interests, and plans for a future career.
+A wide range of education programs in the areas of health, science, technology, education, social sciences, humanities, fine arts, economics, fishery, bioscience, and law makes the university a good choice for applicants with different backgrounds, interests, and plans for a future career.

 3. Nord University

 This state university of Norway appeared as a result of several universities merging.
-Although it is one of the youngest universities in Norway (founded in 2016), it is quite popular among local and foreign students.
-The recent statistical data show that more than 10,000 choose to study at it each year.
+Although Nord University is one of the youngest universities in Norway (founded in 2016), it is quite popular among local and foreign students.
+Recent statistical data show that more than 10,000 choose to study it each year.

 The main campus of the university is based in Bodø.
 Other campuses of the university complex are located in Stokmarknes, Mo i Rana, Nesna, Standnessjoen, Levanger, Steinkjer, Namsos, and Skierde.